-When a WordPress user requests a non-existing page on your WordPress website, which is also commonly known as a 404 request, the WP Security Audit Log plugin keeps a record of such request in the WordPress audit trail.
-As shown in the screenshot below, the Alert ID for 404 requests is 6007.
+When a WordPress user requests a non-existing page on your WordPress website an HTTP 404 error is generated.
+The WP Security Audit Log plugin keeps a record of such request in the WordPress activity log.
+As shown in the screenshot below, the Event ID for users requesting non-existing URLs is 6007.

-In case a non-logged in user requests a non-existing page, the WordPress plugin also keeps a record in the WordPress audit trail using Alert 6023, as shown in the below screenshot:
+In case a non-logged in user (anonymous website visitor) requests a non-existing page, the WordPress activity log plugin also keeps a record of such event in the WordPress audit trail using Event ID 6023, as shown in the below screenshot: